MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/using-experimental-modules.md

 - Scenario-based Cmdlets - **All*- cmdlets should be designed around scenarios, not the Azure REST service.

-- Shorter Names - Includes the names of cmdlets and the names of parameters (for example, `-ResourceGroupName` => `-Rg`).
+- Shorter Names - Includes the names of cmdlets and the names of parameters.
   Use aliases for compatibility with "old" cmdlets.
 Provide _backwards compatible_ parameter sets.

 - Smart Defaults - Create smart defaults to fill in "required" information.
 For example:
   - Resource Group